-Robin is one of the UK’s most experienced employee ownership specialists having advised on the sale of over 30 businesses to employee ownership trusts (EOTs) with a combined value of £350m.
+Robin is one of the UK’s most experienced employee ownership specialists having advised on the sale of businesses with a combined value of £400m to employee ownership trusts (EOTs).

 His career spanning Magic Circle, Big-4 accountancy and a leading City law firm’s tax team has equipped him to help with the challenges faced by clients on their journey to employee ownership.
 Robin’s experience of trade sales, management and private equity buyouts helps owners make informed decisions when deciding on whether a sale into employee ownership is right for their business.

 "It's gratifying to see owners want to strike a balance between getting fair value for their businesses, maintaining the legacy, brand and values they've built up, and taking care of their employees long term" ….
 "I find the 100% EOT tax relief on employee ownership transactions often just sweetens the deal, without it being the driving force".